EMH333/EMH_Website/content/_index.md

 - Technology
 - Projects
 - Open Source
-- Oregon State University Honors College
+- Oregon State University
 - Infrastructure
 - Blog

 ---
 <!--{{< image src="headshot.jpg" title="Ethan Hampton" style="width:10em;" center="true" width="160">}}-->

-My name is Ethan Hampton and I am currently studying at Oregon State University.
-I'm a student of the Honors College, majoring in Computer Science.
+My name is Ethan Hampton and I am currently majoring in Computer Science at Oregon State University.
 I have the pleasure of working for the [Oregon State Open Source Lab](https://osuosl.org) during the school year, supporting a wide variety of Open Source projects.
 I'll be heading to Jump Trading LLC as a TechOps Engineer after I graduate.
 Additionally, I work as a self-employed technology consultant.

 My technology preferences are very diverse, but I generally trend towards efficient solutions that scale well.
 My main operating system is Pop!_OS (a Ubuntu derivative) and I love having the flexibility the Linux environment provides.
 You can see more of my technology choices on [my infrastructure page]({{< ref "pages/infrastructure.md" >}}).
 I take great pride in finding the right solution for every situation and I am currently working with several individuals and businesses to help meet their ever-changing technology needs.